cultivating-engagement/re-vision-device/readme.md

-# Re-vision Device
+# Re-visioning Device

 ## About

-By interacting with this web application, users could re-vision *vertical farming*, based upon images from Instagram.
+This web application is designed to enable the random visualisation of images from a corpus of Instagram.
+The application was developed for a project developed by the Technical University of Munich about vertical farming.

 ## Technical Implementation